 If you suspect you have tooth decay, schedule an appointment at our practice.
 You can reach one of our team members by calling 847-234-0517.

 Many tribal peoples seemed to have remained immune to tooth decay for thousands of years.
 Apparently they didn’t even brush their teeth, but just rinsed with water.
 Research states that both the Mayans and the Arctic peoples never brushed their teeth or used toothpaste.
 About 90 percent of both cultures were immune to tooth decay.
 The Yucatan diet consisted mostly of beans, corn, and a scattering of fruits and vegetables.
 The Arctic diet consisted of raw or fermented seafood, seal meat, fat, and liver.
-Before the Gold Rush, Native Americans that lived near Sacramento California experienced few cavities while eating a diet based on animal meats and fats.
+Native Americans that lived near the gold rush in California experienced few cavities while eating a diet based on animal meats and fats.

 Once these cultures began eating a Western diet of processed foods, grains, and other sugary things, they began suffering from decay and tooth loss.
 According to the U.S. Public Health Service, 98 out of every 100 Americans suffer from some form of dental disease.
 The American Dental Association (ADA) says that the average 20 year old American already has 14 decayed, filled, or missing teeth.

 So, can you be immune to cavities or is your dental health based on your diet?
 We’ll explore this, and the many other factors in cavity prevention.

 Five Common Causes of Cavities